 Under Japanese Tax Law, Japanese companies are taxed on their worldwide income, while foreign companies are taxed only on the income earned from their activities in Japan.
-A Japanese company is defined as a company whose head office or main office is located in Japan (usually when the company is firstly created and registered in Japan).
+A Japanese company is defined as a company whose head office or main office is located in Japan (usually when the company is firstly created and registered in Japan), the nationality of its shareholders or place of central management is not relevant.
+Companies other than this are regarded as foreign companies.

 There are several factors determining the taxes payable in Japan by a foreign company, depending on the following circumstances: